 |DMSP-5D3 F-20:||OLS, SSMIS, SSI/ES-3, SSJ5, SSM-Boom, SSULI, SSUSI, SSF|

 The DMSP-5D3 series was to be succeded by the jointly with NASA and NOAA developed NPOES system, which was cancelled in 2010 due to massive cost overruns.
-As a replacement, they were to be replaced by the military DWSS series, which in turn also was cancelled.
+As a replacement, they were to be replaced by the military DWSS series, which in turn also was cancelled in 2012.

 |Type / Application:||Meteorology|